dyspop/responsysrest/README.md

 #### Create a new supplemental table

-Creates a new supplemental table in the folder specified.
+Creates a new supplemental table.
+Requires only a table name, but this will create a blank supplemental table using default a folder location and name.

+Examples:

+    r.create_supplemental_table('CONTACTS_LIST', folder_name='test', fields=fields)

+This creates a `CONTACTS_LIST_supp` supplemental table in a folder named `___api-generated` with no records and no non-default fields.
 You must specify either a list of at least one field or a primary key that is one of the Responsys internal field names.
 If you do not specify a primary key the wrapper will use the first field in the input list.
 This is because the API requires a primary key field.
 You can also specify an optional data extraction key.

     r.create_supplemental_table(supplemental_table_name, folder_name, fields=fields)
     r.create_supplemental_table(supplemental_table_name, folder_name, primary_key=primary_key)

 The wrapper writes all fields with a default field type, which is `STR500` unless another type is specified.
+If the default type is specified it will use that type for all fields.

 Examples: